kopia/kopia/site/content/docs/Getting started/_index.md

 drwxr-xr-x  1 jarek  staff  38701570 Jun  1 20:11 themes
 $ umount /tmp/mnt
 ```
+Mounting is currently the recommended way of restoring files/directories from snapshots.
+However, you can also use the [`kopia snapshot restore` command](../reference/command-line/common/snapshot-restore/) to restore files/directories from snapshots.

-## Policies
+#### Policies

-Policies can be used to specify how the snapshots are taken and retained.
+Policies can be used to specify how Kopia snapshots are taken and retained.
+We can define various different `policy` options, including:

-We can define:

 - which files to ignore
 - how many hourly, daily, weekly, monthly and yearly snapshots to maintain
 - how frequently snapshots should be made
+- whether to compress files or not

+To learn read more about what `policy` options are available, see the [Kopia `policy` command help docs](../reference/command-line/common/#commands-to-manipulate-snapshotting-policies).

-Each repository has a `global` policy, which contains defaults used when more specific policies are not defined.
-We can examine it by using:
+Each `repository` has a `global` policy, which contains the defaults used for all policies if a specific policy does not define its own settings.
+We can examine the `global` policy by using `kopia policy show --global`:

 ```
 $ kopia policy show --global